 Permission for Part-time Work

-If your visa status is "Student," "Cultural Activities," or "Dependent," you are not permitted to work in Japan.
-However, if you need to supplement your tuition or living expenses and wish to work part-time, you can do so by obtaining permission to engage in activities outside your visa status.
-Working without permission can result in penalties and deportation.
+If the status of your residence is "Student," "Cultural Activities," or "Dependent," you will have "No Work Allowed” stated on your residence card.
+However, if you wish to work part-time in order to supplement your tuition or living expenses, you can do so by obtaining permission to engage in activities outside your residence status.
+Working without permission is illegal, and can result in penalties and deportation.

-Be sure to obtain permission for activities outside your visa status before starting any work.
+Be sure to obtain permission for activities outside your residence status before starting any work.

 For details, please check the website of the Immigration Services Agency: